Last Updated on

 Visual information and details

-Horizontal photographs are used to capture larger images, generating a greater sense of breadth and visual information.
+Horizontal photographs are used to capture larger images, generating a greater sense of space and visual information.
 Vertical images, on the other hand, restrict our viewing range, remove information and focus it on a specific area or object.
 They focus on detail to highlight aspects of the image that with horizontal photographs we would not be able to see clearly.

 Vertical photography has lower quality than horizontal photography.
 When the image is centralized, information is lost, so when viewing vertical photographs on devices such as computers or televisions ( whose natural reproduction of the images is horizontal), we will notice that the quality is much lower than a horizontal photograph.

-Is It Better to Shoot Horizontal or Vertical Images?
+Should You Shoot Horizontal or Vertical Images?

 After analyzing in depth the characteristics of each type of photography, we have to solve the following question: which is better?

 See more example of horizontal vs vertical pictures here.